Acetate disc: Production

 Acetates are usually made by dubbing from a master recording in another medium, such as magnetic tape.
-In the vinyl record manufacturing process, an acetate master disc is cut and electroforming is used to make negative metal molds from it; each mold, known as a stamper, can be used to press thousands of vinyl copies of the master.
-Within the vinyl record industry, acetates are also used for evaluating the quality of the tape-to-disc transfer.
+In the vinyl record manufacturing process, a lacquer master disc is cut and electroforming is used to make negative metal molds from it; certain molds are converted into stampers, can be used to press thousands of vinyl copies of the master.
+Within the vinyl record industry, lacquers, sometimes called 'acetates' or 'refs', are also used for evaluating the quality of the tape-to-disc transfer.
 They were once a favored medium for comparing different takes or mixes of a recording, and if pressed vinyl copies of an impending new release were not yet available, acetates were used for getting preview copies into the hands of important radio disc jockeys.

 Acetates were produced in very small quantities using elementary cutting machines.
 The majority of discs found on the market were not labelled or marked, as distributing studios would only at most have their name and address written on the disc.
-It was generally up to the recipients to scribble the song title or name of the artist onto the disc by hand.
+It was generally up to the recipients to write the song title or name of the artist onto the disc by hand.

 On February 6, 2020, news broke of a fire at the Apollo Masters manufacturing plant in Banning, California.
-The plant produces Acetate (Lacquer) discs used in vinyl production with the fire completely destroying the manufacturing facility.
-The manufacturing facility is one of only two in the world, the other being MDC based in Japan.
+The plant produces Lacquer discs used in vinyl production with the fire completely destroying the manufacturing facility.
+The manufacturing facility is one of only two in the world, the other being Public Record (the lacquers of which are labeled MDC – the name of their principal distributor, based in Japan).
 This led to industry experts fearing that the vinyl production supply chain would be put under stress with heavy demand and only one factory worldwide.

 Uses

-Acetates have not always been used solely as a means of evaluating a tape-to-disc transfer or cutting the final master disc.
+Lacquers were generally used from the 1930s to the late 1950s for recording and broadcast purposes and see limited use as of 2009.
+Lacquers have not always been used solely as a means of evaluating a tape-to-disc transfer or cutting the final master disc.
 They were used for many purposes before magnetic tape recorders became common, and in the modern era they are used by dance music DJs.
 They were used extensively in Jamaica by sound system operators in the late 1940s and 1950s.
 Acetates were often used as "demos" of new recordings by artists and record labels.